‘Enforce Florida law’: DeSantis vows to win cruise lawsuit, levy fines against cruise lines

 “Maybe there will be a resolution,” DeSantis said.
 “Ultimately, we wanted to vindicate the state’s immediate interest with this [lawsuit].
 But there is a larger point, and I am confident: we will win the case.
 We will win.
 We were right on the law.
 I think all the indications are that we will be.
 And we will absolutely be upheld in the 11th Circuit [Court of Appeals].”

-The CDC requirement for vaccinated passengers violates Gov. DeSantis’ executive order 21-81 and SB 2006, the new law passed by the legislature based on his order.
+The governor’s office says the CDC is “requiring ships to violate state law” with its requirement for vaccinated passengers.
+Specifically, executive order 21-81 and SB 2006, the new law passed by the legislature based on his order.

-The order is currently in effect, but has no enforcement mechanism.
-SB 2006 becomes effective on July 1, and authorizes the $5,000 fine.
+The order is still in effect but has no enforcement mechanism.
+The new state law becomes effective on July 1 and authorizes the $5,000 fine.

-Stewart Chiron, better known as “The Cruise Guy,” has taken nearly 300 cruises and has been an industry expert for decades.
-He points out that several other nations have allowed cruise ships to stop at their ports without requiring vaccinations.
+Cruise industry expert Stewart Chiron, better known as “The Cruise Guy,” has taken nearly 300 cruises and has been an industry consultant for decades.
+He points out several other nations have allowed cruise ships to stop at their port without requiring vaccinations.

 “Europe, Asia, South Pacific has been sailing for about 9 months,” said Chiron.
 “They’ve had over 450,000 people sail by this point with fewer than 50 cases of Covid.
 Royal Caribbean has been sailing out of Singapore since November with over 100,000 people and 0 cases of Covid.”